THE HISTORY OF MACH 1

 On June 10, 1948, The U.S. Air Force confirmed that Capt.
-Chuck Yeager had repeatedly attained supersonic speeds in the Bell X-1
+Chuck Yeager had repeatedly attained supersonic speeds in the Bell X-1.

 On this occasion in 1997, he spoke at the Smithsonian Air and Space Museum.
-He told us about how he did it, in the room right next to the gallery where the Bell X-1 rocket plane is hung.
+He told us how he did it in the room next to the gallery where the Bell X-1 rocket plane is hung.
 This is a man with “The Right Stuff.”
-Indeed you saw his exploits in the movie by that name.
-This is his story.
+Indeed, you saw his exploits in the movie by that name.

-“This morning before the talk, they put me in a cherry picker and hoisted me up to the X-1.
+“This morning before this talk, they put me in a cherry picker and hoisted me up to the X-1.
 Was it scary?
 Heck, usually I got into it several miles up in the air.
-48 years ago was last flight of the X-1.
+48 years ago was the last flight of the X-1.
 When I got in today, I found a penny on the floor from 1950.

 “These were flown by Bell pilots.
 Slick Goodwin had negotiated a $150K bonus for 1.1 Mach.
-Before this he had gotten just $10K for .8 Mach for Phase 1.
+Before this, he had gotten just $10K for .8 Mach for Phase 1.
 But the Army was spending only $3M for the whole program.
-Wright Field offered military testers, like me, for ‘free’.
+Wright Field offered military testers, like me, for ‘free.'”

-“We did 9 flights first.
+“We did nine flights first.
 But the 7th flight was .94 Mach and the plane was pitching up.
-‘You tell somebody something often enough you start to believe it yourself.’
+You tell somebody something often enough you start to believe it yourself.
 I would roll over to 2Gs (gravities) because elevator effectiveness was being lost as the shock wave was moving back but I couldn’t turn.
-So to the horizontal stabilizer we put some 3-in-1 oil [and developed the `flying tail' ].
-The Mach meter only goes to 1.0 Mach but buffeting stopped at 1.07 Mach.
+So to the horizontal stabilizer, we put some 3-in-1 oil [and developed the “flying tail”].
+The Machmeter only goes to 1.0 Mach but buffeting stopped at 1.07 Mach.
 This was on Oct 14.
-On Sept 18 the Army Air Force became the US Air Force.
+On Sept 18 the Army Air Force became the US Air Force.”

 “Now this opened Pandora’s Box.
 We had to hit Mach 2.
 I’ve flown lots of GE engines, and I’m glad they sponsor these lectures so you can see how your tax dollars are spent.
-I didn’t mind that my flight was [previously] `classified’ because we were feeding info into research where we added flying tail rather than a fixed horizontal stabilizer.
-[This helped the war plane effort,] F86 vs. MiGs were better because we shot down 10 to 1 in Korea.
+I didn’t mind that my flight was [previously] `classified’ because we were feeding info into research where we added a flying tail rather than a fixed horizontal stabilizer.
+[This helped the warplane effort,] F86 vs. MiGs were better because we shot down 10 to 1 in Korea.
 We offered $100K and US citizenship for a MiG and a North Korean Lieutenant flew one down.
 It took the French, British, and Soviets 5 years to figure it out [the flying tail].

 “There was the X-1, X-2, X-3, X-4, X-15, which were dates of contract but the X-4 was most advanced from Northrop.
 The DH108 went to .94 Mach but if you didn’t back off when it pitched and yawed and rolled… it would go divergent.

 “The X-3 Needle would dive at 1.06 but was unstable.
 The X-5 was the first sweep wing that went into the F111.
-We could sweep 20-60 degrees.
+We could sweep 20-60 degrees.”

 “The X-1A used hydrogen peroxide for steam to drive the LOX.
 It weighed not 12K lbs. loaded/6K lbs. empty, but 15K lbs. loaded/5K lbs. empty and could go 4 minutes [not 2.5 minutes].

 “I was sitting in front of the frozen gas and we didn’t do anything to heat the cabin.
-I’d ‘push over’ At 60k feet and I was getting level at 80K feed and I was doing 31 miles per second.
+I’d ‘push over’ At 60k feet and I was getting level at 80K feed and I was doing 31 miles per minute.
 I hit 2.3 Mach and it yawed to the left.
 At 40 degree, I was at full right rudder, 3 Gs.
 Now I was revolving twice a second [out of control].
 I was hitting high Gs and was disoriented.
 I think my helmet hit the canopy.
 I turned up the rheostat to defog the flight suit faceplate.

 Q: What’s your favorite plane and your least favorite?

-A: My favorite plane is always the latest plane I’ve flown.
+A: “My favorite plane is always the latest plane I’ve flown.
 They’re like luxury cars.
-I’m flying the F-22 and F-23.
-I flew some Harrier’s I didn’t like.
+I’m flying the F-22 and F-23 now [in 1997].
+I flew some Harriers I didn’t like.”

-Q: Did you ever want to fly in the space program, the Shuttle for example?
+Q: Did you ever want to fly in the space program, the Shuttle, for example?

-A: I wouldn’t have minded the left-hand seat, but I wouldn’t want to be one of the guys in the back barfing into his beard.
-But I couldn’t fly the space program, because it required a college degree, and I only had a high school education.
+A: “I wouldn’t have minded the left-hand seat, but I wouldn’t want to be one of the guys in the back barfing into his beard.
+But I couldn’t fly the space program because it required a college degree, and I only had a high school education.”

-Born in 1923 in West Virginia.
+- Born in 1923 in West Virginia.

-Started as a mechanic.
+- Started as a mechanic.

-Flew P39 fighters.
+- Flew P39 fighters.

-Served in the 357th in the UK.
+- Served in the 357th in the U.K.

-Later became a test pilot for X(perimental) planes.
+- Later became a test pilot for X(perimental) planes.

-Then flew as a research pilot.
+- Then flew as a research pilot.

-He flew 127 combat in Viet Nam.
+- He flew 127 combat missions in Vietnam.

-Was later stationed at Norton Air Force Base.
+- He was later stationed at Norton Air Force Base.

-He has 15000 hours in plane:
+- He has 15,000 hours in a plane.

 - He received the Medal of Honor from President Ford.
 This is usually awarded after you die, but in Chuck’s case, they made an exception.

 Bill Petro, your friendly neighborhood historian